-The Rabbi Marshall Meyer Retreat is New York City’s principal concourse for interfaith education and dialogue on local social justice issues.
-The retreat is a professional development and capacity building opportunity for religious leaders, allowing faith leaders to learn about social issues, create networks for mutual support, and meet civic leaders and service providers.
-The retreats are named after Rabbi Marshall Meyer, who was a religious leader actively engaged in social justice projects and building partnerships with other faith communities.
+The long-running Rabbi Marshall T. Meyer Retreat for Social Justice is one of New York City’s principal venues for interfaith dialogue on social justice issues.
+The semi-annual MMR conferences and retreats are professional development and capacity building opportunities for local religious leaders, allowing faith leaders to learn about social issues, create multifaith networks for mutual support, and meet civic leaders and social activists.
+The retreats are named after the late Rabbi Marshall Meyer, former spiritual leader of Congregation B’nai Jeshurun, and a faith-based social justice visionary.

 (32nd) Youth Speak Out!